 If you are an eligible national of a designated country, use this form to apply for Temporary Protected Status (TPS).
-When filing an initial TPS application or re-registering for TPS, you can also request an Employment Authorization Document (EAD) by submitting a completed Form I-765, Request for Employment Authorization, at the time of filing Form I-821.
+When filing an initial TPS application or re-registering for TPS, you can also request an Employment Authorization Document (EAD) by submitting a completed Form I-765, Request for Employment Authorization, when you file Form I-821.

 You may also file your Form I-765 request separately at a later date.

-Use this form to request further action on a previously approved application or petition.
+Use this form to request additional action on a previously approved application or petition.

 Use this form if you are a conditional permanent resident who obtained status through entrepreneurship and want to remove the conditions on your residence.

-Law enforcement agencies (LEAs) use Form I-854A to request a foreign national witness and/or informant receive classification as an S nonimmigrant.
+Law enforcement agencies use Form I-854A to request an alien witness and/or informant receive classification as an S nonimmigrant.

-LEAs use Form I-854B to request a foreign national in S nonimmigrant status be permitted to apply for adjustment of status to adjust to lawful permanent resident (LPR) status under section 245(j) of the Immigration and Nationality Act (INA).
+Law enforcement agencies use Form I-854B to request an alien in S nonimmigrant status be allowed to apply for adjustment of status to adjust to lawful permanent resident (LPR) status under section 245(j) of the Immigration and Nationality Act (INA).